 December 27, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?” until we come across a new listing.

 Although choked from the factory with a catalytic-converter-equipped single exhaust, one bright spot for the 1975 model year was the continued availability of the Oldsmobile’s Rocket 455 cubic inch V8 in the brand’s Cutlass Hurst/Olds W30 trim level.
 Add in the innovative swivel bucket seats and T-Tops and you have one of the more desirable personal luxury coupes of the mid-1970s.
-We just came across this all-white, driver-quality example currently listed here on Craigslist in Norwood, Massachusetts (Boston) reported to be a California Blue plate car.
+We just came across this all-white, driver-quality example originally listed in November 2021 on Craigslist in Norwood, Massachusetts (Boston) reported to be a California Blue plate car.

 Currently offered at $17,900, comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Hurst/Olds priced six hundred dollars higher than this guide’s #3 “Good” estimate of $17,300.
 Similarly, the Collector Car Market Review Online Tool reveals the seller’s ask is $175 less than this guide’s #2 “Very Good” appraisal of $19,875.